 A showman Jerry Flynn has to find a new sensation to save his production from getting closed.
 He has a warning from the theatre owner to make matters worse.
 As he is looking out for a ‘sensation’ through which he can make money, he comes across a boy named ‘Pinky’ and discovers a dancing caterpillar ‘Curly’ with him.

 Curly was not a usual caterpillar; it could dance.
 Looking at this, Jerry is convinced about the dancing caterpillar being the rescue agent.

-The mean minded that he is, he promises Pinky to make ‘Curly’ a superstar and Pinky agrees on one condition that, he wouldn’t be selling ‘Curly’ at any cost.
+The mean-minded that he is, he promises Pinky to make ‘Curly’ a superstar and Pinky agrees on one condition that, he wouldn’t be selling ‘Curly’ at any cost.

-Amidst events, Pinky becomes aware of Jerry’s intentions and the movie culminates with Jerry understanding the kid’s sentiments and allows ‘Curly’ to have a life of its own.
+Amidst events, Pinky becomes aware of Jerry’s intentions, and the movie culminates with Jerry understanding the kid’s sentiments and allows ‘Curly’ to have a life of its own.

 Once Upon a Time, released in 1944, was a disaster due to its lousy screenplay.
 Directed by Alexander Hall, this movie failed to capture the minds of the audience.